 Inventories, net.
-Inventories, net consist primarily of insulation and insulation accessories, rain gutters, fireplaces, glass and windows, garage doors, fireproofing and firestopping products, and other products.
+Inventories, net consist primarily of insulation and insulation accessories, rain gutters, garage doors, fireplaces, glass and windows, shelving, and other products.
 We value inventory at the lower of cost or net realizable value, where cost is determined by the first in-first out cost method.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable cost of completion, disposal, and transportation.
 Inventory value is evaluated at each balance sheet date to ensure that it is carried at the lower of cost or net realizable value.
-Inventory provisions are recorded to reduce inventory to the lower of cost or net realizable or slow moving inventory based on assumptions about future demand and marketability of products, the impact of new product introductions, inventory levels and turns, product spoilage, and specific identification of items such as product discontinuance, engineering/material changes, or regulatory-related changes.
-As of December 31, 2020, and 2019, all inventory consisted of finished goods.
+Inventory provisions are recorded to reduce inventory to the lower of cost or net realizable value for obsolete or slow moving inventory based on assumptions about future demand and marketability of products, the impact of new product introductions, inventory levels and turns, product spoilage, and specific identification of items such as product discontinuance, engineering/material changes, or regulatory-related changes.
+As of December 31, 2021, and 2020, primarily all inventory consisted of finished goods.

 Property and Equipment, net.
-Property and equipment, net, including significant betterments to existing facilities, are recorded at cost.
+Property and equipment, net, including significant improvements to existing facilities, are recorded at cost.
 Upon retirement or disposal, the cost and accumulated depreciation are removed from the accounts and any gain or loss is included in the Consolidated Statements of Operations.
 Maintenance and repair costs are charged against earnings as incurred.
 Gains and losses on the disposal of equipment are included in selling, general, and administrative expense.